 Charlotte Young, Ph.D. leads envision and works with a network of associates to create the right team for your assignment.
 Moreover, we can expand your facilitation team for a large project.
 Or, we can complement your technical capability in sciences and engineering by providing expertise in the “human dimension” or “human factors” of environment, health and natural resources projects.
 We can enliven any meeting with graphics and visuals.

 Charlotte works with teams, groups and organizations in supporting them to craft solutions for a healthy planet with happy people.
-Using tools such as facilitation, mediation, consensus building and collaboration, evaluation, and graphic recording, she sets the space to garner everyone’s contribution to address challenges that one individual or organization can’t solve alone while simultaneously paying attention to group process and dynamics.
+Using tools such as facilitation, mediation, consensus building and collaboration, evaluation, graphic recording and capacity building she sets the space to garner everyone’s contribution to address challenges that one individual or organization can’t solve alone while simultaneously paying attention to group process and dynamics.

 Charlotte’s best work is situated at the intersection of outstanding group process, visual thinking and building a group’s capacity to collaborate so they are even more effective next time they gather.
 These diverse processes enable groups to work collectively, cooperatively and collaboratively to create innovative and impactful solutions.